jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

  - Ability to create object migration from database and then trigger export from source Tririga.
  - Export to destination servers and automatic installs are possible.
  - Multiple projects are manually reviewed, if needed, before import in destination server.
- - Updates to OMA are provided for each Tririga Application and Platform version update.
+ - Updates to OPA are provided for each Tririga Application and Platform version update.

 ### Automated Install